PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

   * Multiplayer matching is based on synchronous messages that match players based on similar skill attributes, continuously adding players to the Match and updating those already in the Match until the specified maximum number of Players has been reached, similar to the way a Challenge works.
 * We haven't selected *Accept Min.
 Players* for any of the Thresholds.
 This means that a Match will be found, only when 4 players meet the matching criteria that the Thresholds define.

-<q>**Note:** You cannot set the minimum number players for a Match to be fewer that 2.
+<q>**Note:** You cannot set the minimum number of players for a Match to be fewer that 2.
 If you set the maximum number of players also at 2, then this is a Head-to-Head Match.</q>

 In this example, we haven't:
 * Selected for a Real-Time Match and no Realtime script will be executed on the Real-Time server when a Real-Time session starts.
 You can learn more about Real-Time services [here](/Tutorials/Real-Time Services/README.md).